 Thermally controlled, active imperceptible artificial skin in visible-to-infrared range.

-Recently, Prof. Seung hwan Ko’s group in Seoul National University in Republic of Korea demonstrated the visible-to-IR active ands camouflage skin that provides an on-demand cloaking platform both in daylight and at night with a single input variable: Temperature (T).
+Recently, Prof. Seung Hwan Ko’s group in Seoul National University in the Republic of Korea demonstrated the visible-to-IR active and camouflage skin that provides an on-demand cloaking platform both in daylight and at night with a single input variable: Temperature (T).
 The soft thermoelectric device that is capable of active cooling and heating serves as a backbone structure to fine-tune the surface of each pixel and thereby enables thermal camouflage in the IR range by matching the ambient temperature.
-The Ko’s group further extended the camouflage range to the IR-to-visible spectrum by incorporating thermochromic liquid crystal at the surface that changes light reflectance (R) based on the device temperature, enabling the expressing a variety of colors by controling temperature.
+Ko’s group further extended the camouflage range to the IR-to-visible spectrum by incorporating thermochromic liquid crystal at the surface that changes light reflectance (R) based on the device temperature, enabling the expression of a variety of colors by controlling temperature.
 The camouflage system as a whole encompasses the two independent spectrums into a ‘full spectrum’ with a single soft structure by controlling temperature.